The Glass House (2012 TV series): Voting history

+Production

+Broadcast and platforms

+The first season of The Glass House featured ten episodes, which aired Monday's at 10 p.m.
+The aired episodes showed highlights of the previous week, and featured the nomination and eviction process.
+Aside from the weekly episodes, viewers could watch an uncensored live feed into the house at various days and times.
+On Monday's, the feeds were viewable from 11 p.m. to 3 a.m. the following day, while on Tuesday, Wednesday, and Thursday the feeds were viewable from 3 p.m. to 4 p.m.
+The first clip of the live feeds premiered on Tuesday, June 12, 2012.
+The show's first episode premiered on Monday, June 18, 2012, at 10 p.m.
+ET/PT on ABC in the United States.
+The tenth and final episode aired on Monday, August 20, 2012.
+Aside from the live feed and broadcast episodes, ABC also uploaded several unseen clips to the website of the contestants interacting with one another, similar to the 2011 edition of Big Brother in the United Kingdom.

 Weekly episodes and live feeds

 The show premiered on Monday, June 18 at 10 p.m.
 ET/PT on ABC in the United States.
 The first season of The Glass House featured ten episodes, which aired Mondays at 10 p.m.
 The airing episode showed highlights of the previous week, and featured the nomination and eviction process.
 Aside from the weekly episode, viewers can watch a live feed into the house at various days and times.
 On Mondays, the feeds were viewable from 11 p.m. to 3 a.m. the following day.
 Tuesday and Wednesday, the feeds would be viewed from 3 p.m. to 4 p.m. and 9 p.m. to 12 a.m.
 Thursday the feeds would be viewed from 3 p.m. to 4 p.m.